 Kudankulam nuclear power plant construction and protests

 Concrete work for units one and two started in March 2002 and July 2002 respectively.
 NPCIL started commercial operations of unit 1 from midnight of 31 December 2014, while unit two is expected to be completed and commissioned for operations in May 2015.

 The construction work on-site was stopped in October 2011 because of protestors.
 However, it resumed in March 2012 with the permission of the Tamil Nadu Government.

 In May 2013, the Indian Supreme Court dismissed the petitions by nuclear activists questioning the safety of the nuclear power plant and granted the go-ahead for the commissioning of the first two units.

-Controversy over KNPP
+Controversy regarding KNPP

-The People's Movement Against Nuclear Energy (PMANE) is at the fore front of the anti-Kudankulam campaign.
+The People's Movement Against Nuclear Energy (PMANE) is at the forefront of the anti-Kudankulam campaign.

 Kudankulam nuclear power plant details

 NPCIL and Rosatom finalised the reactor design and engineering supervision arrangements for the construction of KNPP phase one in 1998, which cost Rs140bn ($2.47bn).

 Construction of phase one started in 2001 and the first two units of were originally scheduled for commissioning in December 2007 and December 2008 respectively.